 The late 1970s and early 1980s ushered in a 'new wave' of music and including a quirky group out of Akron, Ohio named Devo.
 Their debut album is entitled Q: Are We Not Men?
 A: We Are Devo!
 The 1977 debut single Booji Boy from the album featured a picture of a kid wearing modified 3D movie glasses.
 Along with the band's Energy Dome hats, 3D glasses became a signature part of Devo's stage wardrobe.

-The inspiration behind our 'Devo: Energy Dome' Art print
+The inspiration behind our 'Devo: Are we not Men?'
+Art print

 If you're a music fan and love new wave music as much as I do, this memorable piece will make a great addition to your art collection.

 - A modified vintage photo from the 1950s-era of a movie audience enjoying a 3D movie

 - Made in Canada gallery-style hardwood frames